Help

 Merge Folders

-Option 1 – Merge similar folders
+Option 1 – Merge any folders

 If you want to merge any two folders on your Mac without scanning them for duplicate content, do the following: